New Hurdle For Major Alaska Gold Mine After Donald Trump Jr. Tweets Opposition

 Until now, the Pebble Mine seemed on track to get its federal permit as early as this fall, to the alarm of fishermen and Alaska Native organizations.

 They say the mine is an existential threat to the way of life in Bristol Bay, where the economy and the culture revolve around commercial and subsistence salmon fishing.
-This part of Southwest Alaska is also renowned for expensive sportfishing lodges.
+This part of southwest Alaska is also renowned for expensive sport-fishing lodges.

 Mine supporters say the project would bring year-round jobs to an area that badly needs them and provide minerals the nation needs.
 The Pebble Partnership has run ads to highlight a conclusion the Corps of Engineers reached this summer: that the mine would have "no measurable impact" on Bristol Bay's salmon population or fishery.

 But shortly after that conclusion several influential Republicans spoke out publicly against the mine.
-They include the President's son Donald Trump Jr., who took his son on a fishing trip to Bristol Bay and has the Facebook photos to prove it.
+They include the president's son Donald Trump Jr., who took his son on a fishing trip to Bristol Bay and has the Facebook photos to prove it.

-"As a sportsman who has spent plenty of time in the area I agree 100%," Trump Jr. wrote on Twitter Aug.
-4, in response to an anti-Pebble Tweet from another Trump administration insider, Nick Ayers.
+"As a sportsman who has spent plenty of time in the area I agree 100%," Trump Jr. wrote on Twitter on Aug.
+4 in response to an anti-Pebble tweet from another Trump administration insider, Nick Ayers.
 "The headwaters of Bristol Bay and the surrounding fishery are too unique and fragile to take any chances with. #PebbleMine."

 As a sportsman who has spent plenty of time in the area I agree 100%.
 The headwaters of Bristol Bay and the surrounding fishery are too unique and fragile to take any chances with. #PebbleMine https://t.co/4ffLdF4Qqe— Donald Trump Jr. (@DonaldJTrumpJr) August 4, 2020